-A non-refundable application fee is a standard procedure.
+A non-refundable application fee is standard procedure.
 Some schools also require parents to pay an extra seat deposit.
 In addition, parents often have to fork out for uniforms, textbooks and extra-curricular activities.
-Therefore it is advisable for expats to negotiate a schooling allowance into their expat relocation packages wherever possible.
+It is therefore advisable for expats to negotiate a schooling allowance into their expat relocation packages wherever possible.

 The school year in Saudi Arabia runs from September to June, and is normally divided into two or three semesters, depending on the school.
 The school week is Sunday to Thursday, with Friday and Saturday being the weekend.
-School hours in international schools are usually from 7am to 3.30pm.
-Schools days are shortened during the holy month of Ramadan.
+School days are shortened during the holy month of Ramadan.

 Homeschooling in Riyadh

 Homeschooling is not generally recognised in Saudi Arabia and expats living in Riyadh may struggle to find resources.
-However, it is not illegal, so numerous expats do follow this option, even just temporarily until they manage to secure a place for their child at an international school or during a short-term assignment before going back home.
+It's not illegal though, so many expats do take this option, even just temporarily until they manage to secure a place for their child at an international school or during a short-term assignment before going back home.